Posted on: January 11, 2023

 You can make a difference with your benefits.

-Providing your employees with benefits that help them save for retirement – and that recognize challenges they face with repaying student loan debt, affording education expenses, and saving for future education needs – can increase employee productivity, satisfaction, and retention.
-It can also help you compete for employees in a competitive market.
+You can provide your employees with benefits that help them save for retirement–and that recognize the challenges they face with repaying student loan debt, affording education expenses, saving for future education needs and managing unexpected financial crises.
+When you do this, you can increase employee productivity, satisfaction, and retention—and better compete for employees in a competitive market.

 Learn more about BenefitEd’s education benefit programs or contact BenefitEd today.